josephg/Chipmunk-js/README.md

 cpMomentForPoly(mass, numVerts, *verts, offset);
     ```

-    is now simply:
+    becomes:

     ```javascript
-momentForPoly(mass, verts, offset);
+cp.momentForPoly(mass, verts, offset);
     ```

 - Lots of trivial getters and setters have been removed.
-Access the property directly.

 ## On a website